All Episodes

 The Republican Party owes its majority in the House of Representatives to the Tea Party and the midterm elections in 2010.

-And yet Cruz ended up being the target of genuine anger of people like Senator McCain and others on the Republican side.
+And yet, Cruz ended up being the target of genuine anger of people like Senator McCain and others on the Republican side.

-And the only reason we're here today talking about this, the only reason that we face this fundamental transformation of this country is because of the Democrats.
+And the only reason we're here today talking about this, the only reason that we face this fundamental transformation of this country is because of the Democrats who are being given a pass.

 We want to applaud a damn Democrat while we still crucify one of our own.

-It's just a toss.
+It's just a torch.

-Just it just the Democrats know you don't like this.
+The Democrats know you don't like this.

-They know that vote That they extended for this is a big problem for some of them in the 2014 midterm.
+They know that vote that they extended for this is a big problem for some of them in the 2014 midterm.

 So a bunch of them are going to say this to get on record.